Don't Pull Your Love

-"Don't Pull Your Love" is the debut single by Hamilton, Joe Frank & Reynolds which became a top ten hit single in 1971.
+"Don't Pull Your Love" (also known as "Don't Pull Your Love Out") is the debut single by Hamilton, Joe Frank & Reynolds which became a top ten hit single in 1971.
 The song was written by Brian Potter and Dennis Lambert.

 Background

 The guys that wrote ['Don't Pull Your Love'] actually put that record out a year before we got a hold of it...We did it exactly like they did it...we liked the way the horns sounded & the way they had the tune structured & we literally kept that total arrangement on it.